Our Cross Country Road Trip Part One: Along The Pacific Coast Highway – From Washington to Oregon

 By Dawn S.

 To celebrate 30 years of marriage, and as a fun way to get back home to Florida after working all summer in Alaska, John and I road tripped from coast to coast in an Escape Campervan.
-We started our trip in the Pacific Northwest picking up our Big Sur model campervan from the Seattle depot and then dropped it off two weeks later in Atlanta.
+We started our trip in the Pacific Northwest picking up our Mavericks model campervan from the Seattle depot and then dropped it off two weeks later in Atlanta.
 You can book your Escape Campervan from Seattle or Portland to do a similar itinerary.

 Quinault Rain Forest